BU Scholarship to Honor Lu Lingzi

-“It’s a fitting tribute and the right thing to do,” says Kenneth Feld (SMG’70), a BU trustee who proposed the memorial scholarship on April 17 at a meeting of the executive committee of the Campaign for BU, which he chairs.
-Before the meeting had adjourned, its seven members had committed $560,000 to the fund, which has since grown to $835,000, and has over 1,125 donors from 25 countries.
+“It’s a fitting tribute and the right thing to do,” says Kenneth Feld (SMG’70), a BU trustee who proposed the memorial scholarship last Wednesday at a meeting of the executive committee of the Campaign for BU, which he chairs.
+Before the meeting adjourned, its seven members had committed $560,000 to the fund, which has since grown to $716,000, with contributions from more than 600 donors from 14 countries.

 Feld says the scholarship fund also honors the memory of a tragedy that has hit home for the BU community and will become, like September 11, 2001, a day that will never be forgotten.
-“There isn’t an individual at BU who didn’t have some connection to people who were there,” says Feld.
+“There isn’t an individual at BU who didn’t have some connection to people who were there,” he says.
 And by honoring Lu, the scholarship also recognizes BU’s profound connection to the people of China, which is sending a growing number of students—this year there are 2,065—to the University.
-BU has another strong connection, says Feld, noting that, among many other ties, the US ambassador to China, Gary F. Locke (LAW’75), is an alumnus.
+BU has another strong connection, Feld says—among many other ties, the U.S. ambassador to China, Gary F. Locke (LAW’75, Hon.’98), is an alumnus.

 The scholarship fund will welcome all contributions, says Feld.
 “Every one has real meaning.”

-Contribute to the Lu Lingzi Memorial Scholarship Fund here.
+Contribute to the Lu Lingzi Memorial Scholarship Fund here.80 Comments